 Share this review on

-Made In America is not his "usual" approach to writing, mainly because it takes language as a kind of central theme rather than travel - although Bryson looks at lots of different aspects to past and present American life, this time words are the backbone in the sense that he is considering where they originated, how they originated and how they sometimes evolved to mean one thing in British English and a slightly different thing in American English.
+Although Bryson looks at lots of different aspects to past and present American life, this time words are the backbone as he looks into where they originated, how they originated and how they sometimes evolved to mean one thing in British English and a slightly different thing in American English.
 (I was actually surprised to learn that in the 1780s, "avenue" already described a type of street in America when at the same time in England, the same word was a descriptive term for a line of trees.)

-Writing a book about language must be quite a task - I am not sure I could do it, I don't even think I would know where to start - and so the way that Bryson has tackled it (which seems perfectly logical to me) is to begin from the seventeenth century, when the Pilgrim Fathers arrived in America and work forwards.
-As I often find he does, Bill Bryson makes the historical side quite easy to follow - I imagine most people would at least know something about the Mayflower and the Pilgrim Fathers who sailed on it, but what I really like is the way he picks out aspects of the voyage and the early settlement that seem utterly baffling, at least to me.
-(I think I agree with him that certain of these travellers got their priorities totally wrong - one man took the trouble to pack 126 pairs of shoes, whilst a printer, some tailors and a silk worker were on board as well, yet it never occurred to anyone to bring any cattle or farming implements to work the land with.
-Bryson comments, "they packed as if they had misunderstood the purpose of the trip" - I just think it's a miracle that they didn't all starve to death, although Bryson points out that this lack of preparation did kill off around half of the group within the first four months.)
-And into all this, explanations of words as they were interpreted then are dotted around - it seems that "farmer" didn't actually mean "working on the land raising animals and cultivating crops" as it might now, it meant "man who owns the land that other people cultivate and raise animals on", which explains why the "farmers" on the Mayflower weren't a great deal of use when it came to feeding people either!
+Writing a book about language must be quite a task - I am not sure I could do it - and Bryson's approach seems perfectly logical.
+He begins from the seventeenth century, when the Pilgrim Fathers arrived and works forwards.
+As I often find he does, Bill Bryson makes the historical side quite easy to follow - I imagine most people would at least be aware of the Mayflower sailing, but what I really like is the way he picks out aspects of the voyage and the early settlement that seem utterly baffling, at least to me.
+(I think he's got a point that certain of these travellers got their priorities totally wrong - one man took the trouble to pack 126 pairs of shoes, whilst a printer, some tailors and a silk worker were on board as well, yet no one thought to bring any cattle or farming implements.
+Bryson comments, "they packed as if they had misunderstood the purpose of the trip" - I just think it's a miracle that any of them survived, although Bryson points out that this lack of preparation did kill off around half of the group within the first four months.)
+Amid all of this, explanations of words as they were interpreted then are dotted around - "farmer" didn't mean "working on the land raising animals and cultivating crops" as it might now, it meant "man who owns the land that other people cultivate and raise animals on", which explains why the "farmers" on the Mayflower weren't much help when it came to feeding people either!

-In this kind of style, he then goes on to consider various other stages of American history - from the time when it declared independence through to the nineteenth-century when (for instance) the Irish potato famine had led huge numbers of Irish people (with various numbers of immigrants coming from other countries for whatever other reasons) to sail for America.
-I thought this section was particularly interesting because Bryson shows that this mass movement of people obviously had effects on the language spoken in the United States in the same ways that it affected the balance of what nationalities made up the population of the country.
-Even such issues as shopping and technology each get a chapter devoted to them - I don't think it would occur to me to look at something as simple as shopping when writing a book about language but it is surprising what can change speech.
-(I never realised, for instance, that people like Clarence Birdseye - for there was such a man! - originally wanted to call frozen food "frosted food" because they thought the phrase "frozen" suggested food damaged by freezer burns, but in the end customers were just as confused by "frosted" because they weren't sure whether it meant frozen or a piece of food covered in icing!)
+In this kind of style, he moves forward through time, from the Declaration of Independence, through to the nineteenth-century when (for instance) the Irish potato famine led huge numbers of Irish people to sail for America.
+I thought this section was particularly interesting because Bryson shows that this mass movement of people obviously impacted language in the United States in the same ways that it affected the balance of what nationalities made up the population of the country.
+Even topics like shopping and technology are considered - it wouldn't have occurred me to study something as everyday as shopping when writing a book about language but it is surprising what can change speech.
+(I never realised that people like Clarence Birdseye - for there was such a man! - originally wanted to call frozen food "frosted food" because they thought the phrase "frozen" suggested food damaged by freezer burns, but in the end customers were just as confused by "frosted" because they weren't sure whether it meant frozen or something covered in icing!)

-Obviously, where language changes, there are going to be people making the changes so Made In America contains its fair share of personalities where they are relevent and some of these are quite startling.
-Amongst others, Bryson considers Amelia Bloomer (she who popularised the trousers - not, as you might imagine, long knickers but just a pair of oversized trousers worn under a skirt, going by the first definition of the word), a rather prudish man called Sylvanus Stall who wrote a late Victorian book to help parents explain the "facts of life" to their curious offspring using the bizarre approach that, if you dressed the subject up in lots of flowery language and complimented your child on their interest, you could produce an answer that didn't explain a thing to them, and one Harry G. Selfridge who founded that famous department store and, before that, introduced what to us would be a "normal" way to shop ie. having things on counters so you could touch them (or shoplift them . . .
-Bryson adds during this section that the word had been around since 1680!), counting down the shopping days left until Christmas and creating gift certficates (thinking about it, it is hard to imagine shopping being any different to that these days - but obviously it was) before his wife died and he turned a bit hedonistic, squandered all of his money (and some of that belonging to his business, to the total of $8 million!) and essentially died in poverty in London.
-Interpretation of language actually provides another funny bit when he talks about how the Sears catalogue was relied upon by so many rural Americans in the early twentieth century for what was effectively a mail-order catalogue, to the point where it still had a loyal customer base even when it tried such sneaky advertising tactics as offering "a luxuriously upholstered sofa and two matching chairs for just ninety-five cents".
-(And customers did get just that . . . except that Sears didn't mention that it was dolls-house furniture.)
+Obviously, where language changes, there are people making the changes so Made In America contains its fair share of personalities where they are relevent and some of these are quite startling.
+Amongst others, Bryson considers Amelia Bloomer (she who popularised the trousers - not, as you might imagine, long knickers but a pair of oversized trousers worn under a skirt), a rather prudish man called Sylvanus Stall who wrote a late Victorian book to help parents explain the "facts of life" to their curious offspring using the bizarre approach that, if you dressed the subject up in flowery metaphors and complimented your child's interest, you could produce an answer that didn't make anything any clearer to them, and one Harry G. Selfridge who founded that famous department store and, before that, introduced what we'd think of as "normal" shopping i.e. having things on counters so you could touch them (or shoplift them . . .
+Bryson notes that the word had been around since 1680!), counting down the shopping days until Christmas and creating gift certificates (today, it is hard to imagine shopping being any other way) before his wife died and he turned hedonistic, squandered all of his money (and some of the business capital, to the tune of $8 million!) and essentially died in poverty.
+Interpretation of language actually provides another funny bit when Bryson discusses the Sears catalogue; a necessity for many rural Americans in the early twentieth century as it was effectively a mail-order catalogue, I thought it was funny that it retained a loyal customer base even after such sneaky tactics as offering "a luxuriously upholstered sofa and two matching chairs for just ninety-five cents".
+(Customers got exactly that . . . but Sears hadn't mentioned that it was dolls-house furniture.)

-What is also great about this book is that it doesn't just stop somewhere approximately close to the present day, but instead goes right up to the later twentieth century - a time when the computer age had been established (it seems that it's twenty-six years since that troubling phrase "computer virus" was coined), changes towards sexual equality have led to people possibly getting paranoid about words that might offend (as Bryson remarks, there is nothing sexist about words like "manual" if people take the time to look for the origins of the word - "manual", for instance, is from the Latin word related to work done with the hands), and social changes have meant that vocabulary that was once acceptable have fallen out of favour as society decides that some terms are racist, others are patronising to people with learning difficulties and so on.
-In fact, the one thing that this book does make me think is, how do you decide when you are writing about language in the modern age?
+One great thing about this book is that it continues right up to the later twentieth century, when the computer age had been established (it seems that it's thirty years since that troubling phrase "computer virus" was coined), changes towards sexual equality have led to people getting paranoid about words that might offend (as Bryson remarks, there is nothing sexist about words like "manual" if people research the the origins of the word; it's from the Latin word related to work done with the hands), and social changes have led once-acceptable vocabulary to fall out of favour if it is deemed racist, patronising to people with learning difficulties and so on.
+In fact, the one thing this book does make me think is, how do you decide when you are writing about language in the modern age?
 Maybe it doesn't ever stop changing?
-(And on that note, I suppose you could argue that Bryson's done really well to pack 400 years of verbal history into just over 400 pages.
+(On that note, I suppose you could argue that Bryson's done really well to pack 400 years of verbal history into just over 400 pages.
 It seems to me like a subject that could make a book endless.)

-I paid £7.99 for my paperback version, but that was a couple of years ago.
-Amazon have currently got it listed at £6.56 and Waterstones' website says it's £8.99 there.
+I paid £7.99 for my paperback version several, but that was a couple of years ago.
+Amazon have currently got it listed at £7.19, as have Waterstones.